-Illumina to Acquire GRAIL to Launch New Era of Cancer Detection
+Together, Illumina and Grail Will Usher in A New Era of Cancer Detection

 Accelerates Adoption of NGS-Based Early Multi-Cancer Detection Test to Reach More Patients Faster

-Illumina plans to leverage its global scale, manufacturing and clinical capabilities to lead GRAIL’s commercialization efforts, realize the total addressable market potential and drive significant growth in the clinical value chain.
+Illumina will leverage its global scale, manufacturing and clinical capabilities to lead GRAIL’s commercialization efforts, realize the total addressable market potential and drive significant growth in the clinical value chain.

 Enhances Illumina’s Position in Clinical Genomics